Determinantal computation of minimal local GADs

-We explicitly verify that these two constructions indeed define the same ideal, and that both $\omega^{d,\ell}$ and $f_{\ell}$ may fairly be considered \emph{local dual generators} for the resulting scheme.
-For clarity, we consider a \emph{local GAD} ($s=1$ in \cref{eq:GAD}) with support $\ell = x_0$, and we prove the equality in the affine chart given by $x_0 \neq 0$.
+In the following, we verify that the above constructions define indeed the same ideal, and that both $\omega^{d,\ell}$ and $f_{\ell}$ may fairly be considered \emph{local dual generators} for the resulting scheme.
+For clarity, we consider a \emph{local GAD} ($s=1$ in \cref{eq:GAD}) with support $\ell = x_0$, and we prove the equality in the first affine chart.
 The same argument holds for any choice of $\ell$ and any local chart.

 \begin{proposition} Let $\omega \in \S_k$ and $F = \omega x_0^{d-k} \in \S_d$.
 With the above notation, we have

 \end{proposition} \begin{proof} The first equality is a straightforward computation: let

 By definition (see \cref{eq:omegaell}), we then have